Online Bayesian Meta-Learning for Cognitive Tracking Radar: Simulation Study

 In Figure \ref{fig:cumReg} we observe the cumulative strong regret experienced by each waveform selection algorithm.
 This performance measure is widely used in the online learning literature and gives a sense of how closely a decision rule follows the best possible strategy under the given problem formulation.
 We see that when the true prior is known, the radar incurs regret at an approximately constant rate, which is expected given that the true prior is suitable for all FSTCs in the class.
 Similarly, when an uninformative prior is used, the radar also incurs regret at a nearly constant rate, but much faster given that more exploration is neeeded to learn the dynamics of the new FSTC during each track.
 When meta-learning is applied, the radar incurs regret at a decreasing rate over time as the true prior is approximated by the meta-TS algorithm.
-We see that each of the contextual bandit algorithms significantly outperforms the naive random selection strategy, as expected.\\
+We see that each of the contextual bandit algorithms significantly outperforms the naive random selection strategy, and more narrowly the adaptive LFM strategy, as expected.

 In Figure \ref{fig:singleTrack}, behavior over a single track is isolated.
-We examine performance during the $50^{\text{th}}$ and final target track for each waveform selection algorithm.
-In particular, we see the cumulative average $\sinr$ for each algorithm on the left side of the figure.
+We examine performance during the $80^{\text{th}}$ and final target track for each waveform selection algorithm.
+In particular, we see the cumulative SINR averaged across the three targets for each algorithm on the left side of the figure.
 We observe that the meta-TS algorithm performs close to the oracle throughout the entire track duration.
-The uninformed TS algorithm performs significantly worse over the first 100 CPIs of the track, demonstrating the improved sample efficiency due to meta-learning.
-This is also evident from the empirical distribution function of $\sinr$ seen on the right side of the figure.
+The uninformed TS algorithm performs significantly worse over the entirety the track, due to the short time horizon, which makes learning without a strong prior difficult.
+In order to learn effectively with an uninformative prior, the number of waveforms in the catalog would need to be reduced.
+Thus, we find that meta-learning has greatly improved the learning efficiency in the cases tested.
+The same conclusion can also be drawn from the empirical distribution function of average target SINR seen on the right side of the figure, from which it is observed that meta-learning provides substantial gains in the $5$dB $\leq$ SINR $\leq$ $15$dB regime once again.